What is the Graduate Student Council (GSC)?

 If you would like to present, please contact our Ecolunch coordinators, listed below!

 NOTE: Ecolunch is now EcoFriendly!
 Bring your own cup and plate with you so that we don’t have to contribute so heavily to landfill waste by using paper products.

 The Emergency Medical Scholarship (EMF) was created to assist QCNR and Ecology Center graduate students who face financial hardship due to medical debt.
 Most students qualify for subsidized graduate student insurance, however, the out-of-pocket maximum for this is $6000 (in-network) which can amount to a third or a quarter of a graduate student's annual income.
 The EMF is intended to provide financial aid in circumstances where medical expenses constitute close to or more than 25% of their annual income.
 However, exceptions will be evaluated on a case by case basis.

-For more information on the requirements for application and where to direct any questions you may have, please click here for more details.
+For more information on the requirements for application and where to direct any questions you may have, please visit the EMF page for more details.

 All applications will need to be printed and delivered in a sealed envelope to:

 Logan, Utah 84322

 The applications will be reviewed by a member of the Graduate Student Council, the QCNR Associate Dean, and a representative from USU’s SHW.
 The application review process is completely confidential and anonymous to protect the identity and privacy of applicants.

 Graduate Student Council 2022 - 2023